ibmsoe/bigtop_cluster/README.md

       $ wget https://github.com/ibmsoe/bigtop_cluster/archive/app-poc.zip
       $ unzip app-poc.zip

-  *cd into the downloaded respository directory to continue.*
+  *cd into the downloaded repository directory to continue.*

 4. Identify disks to be used by Hadoop:

       >**WARNING - Destructive operation.**
       >
-      >Identify the hard drives available for use for Hadoop cluster.
-Be sure the disks selected
+      >You must identify the hard drives available for use by the Hadoop cluster.
+You must verify that the disks selected
       >do not include the operating system boot disk or any other disk you want to preserve.
-      >This operation will reformat the disks selected and erase all data.
+      >The install script reformats the disks selected and erases all data.
-      >This has to be done on each node of the cluster.
+      >You must complete this process on each node of the cluster.

-  1. The following lines describe the process of discovering the disks to use by running lsblk.
+  1. The following demonstrates the process of discovering the disks to use by running the `lsblk` command.
-  You may need the help of your system administrator to select the disk you want to be part of the hdfs file system of the cluster.
+  You might need help from your system administrator to select the disks that you want to be part of the cluster's hdfs file system.

           $ sudo  lsblk
           NAME   MAJ:MIN RM   SIZE RO TYPE MOUNTPOINT